tomheon/diffscuss/README.md

 * date

-Non-standard headers should begin with an 'x-', to keep compatible with future additions to the Diffscuss format.
+Non-standard headers should begin with an 'x-', to keep compatible with future additions to the Diffscuss format (for example, this is what the github import uses).

 #### The author Header